Herobread/better-studres-v2/README.md

 ![Better studres](https://github.com/Herobread/better-studres-v2/assets/52717777/b352a9ed-3bac-47c0-a058-f4af46984282)

-Better StudRes v2 is a chrome extension, that improves appearence of the St Andrews student resources platform, featuring a completely redesigned UI and UX, enhanced accessibility, and a range of new functionalities.
-This will help you understand the features and get started with running the project.
+Better StudRes v2 is a chrome extension, that improves appearance of the St Andrews student resources platform, featuring a completely redesigned UI and UX, enhanced accessibility, and a range of new functionalities.

 [chrome web store](https://chromewebstore.google.com/detail/better-studres/kamnhbpjhhhjlbandgpngdnplledombg)